Program Head, Psychological Sciences MS

 Development of Social Cognition and Critical Thinking

-Candice Mills is an assistant professor in Psychological Sciences at the University of Texas at Dallas.
+Candice Mills is an associate professor in Psychological Sciences at the University of Texas at Dallas.
 Dr. Mills earned her bachelor’s degree, summa cum laude, in cognitive neuroscience from the University of Florida, and a PhD in developmental psychology from Yale University.